ArdaUzun-55/Sonny-1-2-in-Sonny-2017-Rework/README.md

 -1.47 (1.11.2021) = minor changes

+-1.48 (2.11.2021) =
+    Regulates buff time is increased from 3 turns to 12 Bug Fix
+    Enemy buffs Hew

 Suggestions/Feedbacks
 Suggestions&Feedbacks are highly welcome I love seeing comments about my mods!
 If you have problems downloading or need advice because the fights are to difficult you can also write it in Discussion Section!